-Some workers are uneasy with the idea of returning to the office after COVID-19 shutdowns.
+As COVID-19 cases drop, many offices are reopening.
+However, some workers are uneasy about returning to the office.
 They are unsure whether their workplace has the necessary health and safety protocols to minimize their exposure to COVID-19.
-Evidence from the virus’s previous waves suggests their doubts aren’t misplaced.
+Evidence from the virus’s previous spread suggests their doubts aren’t misplaced.

 Employees who regularly commuted to work over the past year were twice as likely to test positive for COVID-19 than their colleagues who tested negative.
-The former group was also more likely to have traveled to the office two weeks before getting sick.
+The former group was also more likely to travel to the office two weeks before getting sick.

-Thus, the onus is on employers to take the necessary steps to convince their workers that returning to the office after COVID-19 shutdowns won’t endanger their health.
-This article contains actionable tips to help business owners smoothen the return-to-work transition.
+Thus, the onus is on employers to protect workers and help them feel confident in returning to the office.
+This article provides employers with actionable tips to help business owners navigate the return-to-work transition.

 1) Assess Employees Risk Exposure to COVID-19

-Build a team to identify the exposure of your employees to the virus.
-Identify individual job roles in your workplace and try to determine how their worksite and job task may or may not expose your workers to COVID-19.
+Build a team to identify the exposure risk of each employee or groups of employees.
+Identify individual job roles in your workplace and determine how their worksite and job tasks may impact their exposure to COVID-19.
 Then quantify their job roles as either low risk, medium risk, or high risk based on the following criteria:

-- Medium Risk: Medium risks jobs and tasks require your employees to come into close or frequent occupational contact with people who might be infected but aren’t suspected of having COVID-19.
+- Medium Risk: Medium risk jobs and tasks require employees to come into close or frequent occupational contact with people who might be infected but aren’t suspected of having COVID-19.
 Examples include teachers and restaurant servers.

-Once you have carried out the risk assessment, provide high-risk workers with PPEs and sanitizers with 60% alcohol.
+Once you perform risk assessment, provide high-risk workers with PPEs and sanitizers with 60% alcohol.
 Also, give all the workers virtual training on how to reduce their exposure to the virus.

 On-Demand Webinar Library

 Get free access to over 100 webinars designed specifically for HR professionals and managers.
 Easy to digest information on the topics you need to know.